Sam-Dragon/kafka-producer/Notes.md

 > Consumer
 - The one who consumes an event from broker
+- It can consume new message or all messages from beginning

 # Architecture
 - Generally, we need more than broker.
 It works on leader-follwer server.